-Both Medicare and private health insurance cover prenatal care, but private offers a few extra perks.
+Both Medicare and private health insurance cover prenatal care (aka antenatal care), but private offers a few extra perks.
 Compare your coverage options below.

 What are the next steps after finding out you’re pregnant?

 Your next steps will differ a little depending on whether you're using the public system or the private one.
 Let's look at each.